 a man's take on Romantic, so English & gentlemanlike, pulls me back everytime, to the winding country roads to where my dad grew up in Surrey.
 I think perhaps this writer was not unlike my dad, come to think of it.

-collecting quality children's books, well illustrated, as this shows me how to create tonal qualities if I am struggling.
-I have quite an extensive collection, from simple pen and ink, like Winnie the Pooh, or Wind in the Willows to Jane Hissey books, Inkpen, for colouring pencil, Brian Froud for intellect, wit and darker themed interpretations; plus numerous other artists that combine collage like Jeanie Baker I know one day, I shall write and illustrate my own childrens book, perhaps for my grandchildren when they join our family.
+My library has children's books, well illustrated, as this shows me how to create tonal qualities if I am struggling.
+I have quite an extensive collection, from simple pen and ink, like Winnie the Pooh, or Wind in the Willows to Jane Hissey, Inkpen, for colouring pencil, Brian Froud for intellect, wit and darker themed interpretations; I shall write and illustrate my own childrens book, perhaps for my grandchildren when they join our family.
 In the meantime, I am quite happy to wait though!

 Thank you for taking the time to read my profile, and creating your wonderful works of art.
 As a security officer i have wondered how many people realise just how invaluable their service makes a difference to the lives of others.
 During 9/11/2001 everyone remembers the incredible valiant efforts of the emergency services, police, ambos/paramedics, fire-brigade.
 There was one other group who are rarely spoken of or remebered!
 While the rest of the workforce left the building if & how they could, the only workers that knowingly remained onsite on duty were the Security Guards as it is instant dismissal for us to leave our posts.
 I would like it to be known although they may have made it to ground level during the traumas, most died manning their posts as the building fell around them.
 I salute your memories, brave souls.

 DISLIKES?
-Well i do not like large plastic jewellery but fine & delicate is rather pretty.
-I love handmade things from you.
 I am alergic to nickel based jewellery findings & chain.
-I do not go in for little girl pink fairy stuff or Hello Kitty, i am a luscious woman not a kid, but lovingly pass them on to those that do, so my partners will benefit as i wouldnt know what its all about.
+I do not go in for little girl pink fairy stuff or Hello Kitty, i am a luscious woman not a kid.
 I love cats and sorely miss my Lily.
 I cannot stand Earl Grey or Lady Grey teas as they are not my cup of tea, lol. my daughter and sister love them though, takes all kinds, teeheee.
 There you are, that will do.
 Embarrassed now.
 HAPPY SWAPPING

 |Type 1||Type 2||Type 3||Uncategorized|